podcast

 Draft Zero: a screenwriting podcast

-What if there is no antagonist?
-It's time.
+Listen to turn narrative uncertainty itself into the engine that keeps viewers compelled.
+It’s time.
 The Epic Deep Dive(TM) into Antagonists has reached its shuddering conclusion.
 And for this Part V - by choosing films that have no obvious singular antagonist (and in some cases no obvious narrative either) - Stu and Chas realised there was indeed a final category of antagonists: the films themselves.
 Where the film (and the filmmaker) are engaging directly with the audience.
 Where the films are...
 VERSUS AUDIENCE.
-The films that led to this "insight" often lie to the audience; talk directly to the audience; misdirect...
+The films that led to this “insight” often lie to the au...

 2018-08-26